botirjon/BNDebugger/README.md

 - **DebugURLProtocol** - Custom URLProtocol for network interception
 - **PerformanceMonitor** - CPU and memory tracking using mach kernel APIs
 - **NetworkInterceptor** - Thread-safe request storage and management

+> **Note:** Currently, reading performance metrics and fetching/displaying network requests is implemented via a polling mechanism.
+Future releases will transition to a more elegant event-based approach.

 ## License